playht/playht-nodejs-sdk/README.md

 This repository contains an implementation example for the API and an example of integrating with ChatGPT API.

-To authenticate requests for the examples, you need to generate an API Secret Key and obtain your User ID.
+To authenticate requests for the examples, you need to generate an API Secret Key and get your User ID.
 If you already have a PlayHT account, navigate to the [API access page](https://play.ht/studio/api-access).
 For more details [see the API documentation](https://docs.play.ht/reference/api-authentication#generating-your-api-secret-key-and-obtaining-your-user-id).

 Before running the examples, build the SDK: